26 Jun 2020

 Futurist strategic consultant William Higham, CEO of Next Big Thing, agrees with Versteele’s premise.
 “People do expect the brands and businesses they use to do the decent thing,” he says.
 “We’ve all been a bit like Santa Claus, making a note of which companies have been naughty and which have been nice.
 It’s all part of the Great Reset trend we are seeing.”

-Once the world emerges from the crisis into some kind of new normal consumers will be looking to organizations to continue such good work.
+Once the world emerges from the crisis into some kind of new normal consumers will be looking to organisations to continue such good work.
 Higham points out that until now nobody has expected businesses to do the right thing simply because we might want them to.
 The global pandemic has changed that view and demand for real change is evident.

 Are today’s leadership demonstrating vision and purpose?